dayflower/backup-vaultwarden/README.md

     backup-vaultwarden -r gdrive:/vaultwarden -c /path/to/rclone.conf /path/to/vaultwarden/data

 In this example, `gdrive:/vaultwarden` refers to a remote named `gdrive` configured in your rclone configuration, and the `/vaultwarden` part specifies the directory within that remote where the backup will be uploaded. **You must also specify the path to your rclone configuration file using the `-c` or `--rclone-config-file` option.**

+## Docker

+A Docker image is available at [ghcr.io/dayflower/backup-vaultwarden](https://ghcr.io/dayflower/backup-vaultwarden).
+You can use this image to run the backup tool without installing it directly on your system.

+Here's an example of how to run the backup using Docker:

+    docker run --rm -v /path/to/vaultwarden/data:/data:ro \
+               -v $(HOME)/.config/rclone:/config/rclone:ro \
+               -v $(PWD):/backup \
+               ghcr.io/dayflower/backup-vaultwarden:latest \
+               -t recommend -o /backup/vw.tar.gz -r gdrive:/vaultwarden/ -c /config/rclone/rclone.conf -k /data

+**Explanation:**

+- `-v /path/to/vaultwarden/data:/data:ro`: Mounts your Vaultwarden data directory to `/data` inside the container in read-only mode.
+Replace `/path/to/vaultwarden/data` with the actual path to your Vaultwarden data directory.
+- `-v $(HOME)/.config/rclone:/config/rclone:ro`: Mounts your rclone configuration directory to `/config/rclone` inside the container in read-only mode.
+- `-v $(PWD):/backup`: Mounts your current working directory to `/backup` inside the container.
+This is where the `vw.tar.gz` backup file will be created and preserved.

 ## Important Security Note